RexOps/Rex/CONTRIBUTING.md

 Rex has two major test suites:

- - the _unit tests_ included with the code, which are exercising various moduls and features
+ - the _unit tests_ included with the code, which are exercising various modules and features
  - the _functional tests_ in the [RexOps/rex-build](https://github.com/RexOps/rex-build) repo, which are making sure Rex can manage actual VMs running various OSes

 In general, when adding a new feature or when changing behaviour, tests should be added too, and all tests should still pass.